Call Now

 Ultimately, the take-away from this blog is in most cases a party to litigation pays his or her own legal fees in bringing and litigating a case.
 However, by certain narrow statutes in civil litigation and for many good reasons in paternity and divorce cases, a trial court may award a party attorney’s fees.
 This may be a key question to ask your attorney in any litigation.

-Ciyou & Dixon, P.C. attorneys handle a wide array civil ligation cases and all types of divorce and paternity cases throughout the state where there may be the ability to recover fees; in addition, the firm handles criminal and civil appeals of all types from all final orders of Indiana trial courts.
+Dixon & Moseley, P.C. attorneys handle a wide array civil ligation cases and all types of divorce and paternity cases throughout the state where there may be the ability to recover fees; in addition, the firm handles criminal and civil appeals of all types from all final orders of Indiana trial courts.
 This blog is written for general informational purposes only and is not intended as legal advice; nor is it a solicitation for legal services.
 It is an advertisement.

 Facebook